-There are various types of trucking accidents that can occur and cause serious injuries.
-One of the most common types of trucking accidents to stem from troubles with braking is the jackknife accident, which results in serious injuries and even death in many cases.
+Various types of trucking accidents can occur and cause serious injuries.
+A common type of trucking accident that stems from troubles with braking is the jackknife accident, which can result in serious injury, severe injuries, and even death in many cases.
 But what is jackknifing and how can it be prevented through cautionary steps?
 These are aspects we will look at a bit more closely today.

 How Jackknifing Occurs

 So how do these accidents really happen?
 They occur when a truck driver suddenly begins to brake.
-Trucks can sometimes take long amounts of time to stop when they are in the midst of driving, which is why many drivers will leave plenty of space.
+Large trucks can sometimes take long amounts of time to stop when they are in the midst of driving, which is why many drivers will leave plenty of space.
 However, because they also have 3 sets of brakes, if one brake stops and another keeps moving, steering the truck becomes much more difficult – even impossible.
-The truck will even jackknife sometimes when a truck driver was doing everything possible to drive carefully, such as in emergency situations where a child runs out into the street.
-Truck drivers must always drive cautiously and carefully to avoid these accidents at all costs.
+The truck will even jackknife sometimes when a truck driver does everything possible to drive carefully, such as in emergency situations where a child runs out into the street.
+Truckers must always drive cautiously and carefully to avoid these commercial truck accidents at all costs.

 Truck drivers learn a lot about these big commercial vehicles while they are training to become drivers.
-This is why you don’t often see these accidents in person, because drivers are always learning complex techniques to control their vehicles to the best of their abilities.
-Here are some ways, however, how jackknife accidents can be prevented:
+This is why you don’t often see these accidents in person because drivers always learn complex techniques to control their vehicles to the best of their abilities.
+Here are some ways, however, how jackknifing accidents can be prevented:

-- Keeping a safe distance for other vehicles sharing the roadways, especially when there are bad conditions on the roads
+- Keeping a safe distance from other vehicles sharing the roadways, especially when there are bad conditions on the roads

 - Spreading out braking as long as possible so that urgent stops are not made